Two Pakistan Reunions are planned:

 Sunday Informal Schedule:

-For those traveling from the European continent or North America, we will provide here more specific suggestions for getting from major airports and train stations to the Reunion sites
+For those traveling from the European continent or North America, we can provide here more specific suggestions for getting from major airports and train stations to the Reunion sites.

-For those traveling from the European continent or North America, we will provide here more specific suggestions for getting from major airports and train stations to the Reunion sites.
+For those traveling from the European continent or North America, we can provide here more specific suggestions for getting from major airports and train stations to the Reunion sites.

 Closer to the time, we can provide a list of attendees for those who want to contact and travel with another attendee.

-There are innumerable UK and local attractions besides the Reunion, if you want to make it a longer holiday or are traveling a distance to visit the UK and will stay longer before and after the PK Reunions UK.
+There are many UK and local attractions besides the Reunion, if you want to make it a longer holiday or are traveling a distance to visit the UK and will stay longer before and after reunions.

 The Official Website For UK Tourism | VisitBritain